 Frequently Asked Questions About Paraben-Free Skincare

-Is paraben-free skincare always safer?
+Is paraben-free skincare always the safer option?

-Can I make paraben-free skincare at home?
+Can I make paraben-free skincare myself?

-Does paraben-free skincare expire faster?
+Does paraben-free skincare go off sooner?

 The Bottom Line on Paraben-Free Skincare